nbanmp/ethereumctf/readme.md

 # ethereum-ctf
 Ethereum-ctf is a framework for capture the flag competitions on the ethereum blockchain.
-It is a CTFd plugin.
+It is a CTFd plugin (https://github.com/CTFd/CTFd).
 It currently connects to a http web3 provider and allows for deploying and testing Ethereum contracts (It will run it itself soon).
 ## Usage
 Just paste the solidity source and the test condition into the boxes provided when creating a contract of type "ethereum."
 [TODO: screenshots and code snippets]